An Overview of the Academic Program

 - Leave of absence

 - Students are permitted to take a leave of absence for personal or educational reasons for up to one academic year.
 Students may request one additional year of leave.
-Students should first discuss taking a leave with their academic advisor, and they must consult with the UAR.
+Students should first discuss taking a leave with their academic advisor, and they must consult with Academic Advising.
 International students should also consult with staff in the Bechtel International Center about whether their visa status will permit them to take a leave.

 - The Stanford objective